 - ½ teaspoon ground black pepper

-- For steak or chicken fajitas, I create a marinade consisting of garlic-infused olive oil, regular extra virgin olive oil, and lime juice and add 3 tablespoons of seasoning to the marinade.
-See my Grilled Chicken Fajita Salad recipe for more specific details.
+- For use in fajitas: I create a marinade consisting of garlic-infused olive oil, regular extra virgin olive oil, and lime juice and add 3 tablespoons of seasoning to the marinade.
+See my Low FODMAP Grilled Chicken Fajita Salad recipe for more specific details.